jpoirier/xplane-commviewer-plugin/README.md

 #### Windows Build
 Plugin compiled using MSVC++ 2012 Express.

-Open an MSVC++ tool shell specific to the desired target (32/64 bit) and "cd" to the directory containing the plugin code.
-Change the following items in the make.msvc.bat file:
+Open a MSVC++ tool shell specific to the desired target (32/64 bit) and "cd" to the directory containing the plugin code then:

-set LINK_LIBS, use XPLM_64.lib or XPLM.lib, 64-bit and 32-bit respectively
-set LINK_OPTS, use /MACHINE:X64 or /MACHINE:X86, 64-bit and 32-bit respectively
+- to build a 64-bit binary: > make.msvc.bat
+- to build a 32-bit binary: > make.msvc.bat 386

-Run make.msvc.bat from a shell window then move the win.xpl plugin to X-Plane 10/Resources/plugins folder.
+Move the win.xpl plugin to your X-Plane 10/Resources/plugins folder.

-#### Mac Build
+#### Mac & Linux Build
-Open the make file (Makefile) and under the darwin settings, set the INCLUDE variable to your system's opengl header file path and the arch value (-arch i386 or -arch x86_64) for LNFLAGS and CFLAGS.

-Run make from a shell window then move the win.xpl plugin to X-Plane 10/Resources/plugins folder
+Run make from a shell window:

-#### Linux Build
-Open the make file (Makefile) and under the darwin settings, set the INCLUDE variable to your system's opengl header file path and the arch value (-m32 or -m64) for LNFLAGS and CFLAGS.
+- to build a 64-bit binary: $ make
+- to build a 32-bit binary: $ make 386=1

-Run make from a shell window then move the win.xpl plugin to X-Plane 10/Resources/plugins folder
+Move the *.xpl plugin to your X-Plane 10/Resources/plugins folder.

 #### TODO
-- add version info to the plugin string name
 - add hotkey handling to hide the window
 - add comm audio volume control
-- automated xcode build
-- automated linux build
-- automated windows build

 #### MISC/NOTES

 #### VERSIONS
-- 1.5.2 add version, date, and email info to the plugin's info
+- 1.5.2 add version, date, and email info to the plugin's info, other optimizations
 - 1.5.1 window callbacks sanity check the incoming window id
 - 1.5.0 added a pilotedge plugin registration check with proper ref assignment
 - 1.4.3 add make file and osx binaries